I don't know her

-"I don't know her" is a phrase coined by American singer Mariah Carey in response to a circa 2003 question about her thoughts on American singer Jennifer Lopez, whom media outlets perceived as her rival at the time.
+"I don't know her" is a phrase coined by American singer Mariah Carey in response to a circa 2003 question about her thoughts on American performer Jennifer Lopez, whom media outlets perceived as her rival at the time.
 Carey's reaction, in which she shakes her head and smiles while stating "I don't know her", became a popular Internet meme and GIF.
 Due to its subsequent use by other celebrities, Vanity Fair deemed mid-2016 "The Summer of Not Knowing".

 When asked about Lopez, Carey identified herself as a singer and denied an ongoing feud.
 After stating "I don't know her", she employed the expression over the next two decades.
 Carey contends it is not an affront to Lopez because she does not know her personally; Lopez herself says they do not know each other.

 Background and description

 In the late 1990s and early 2000s, media outlets considered Mariah Carey (left) and Jennifer Lopez (right) to be in a feud.

 Similar to the conflict instigated by the media regarding her relationship with Whitney Houston, American singer Mariah Carey's feelings toward Jennifer Lopez became a subject of gossip in the late 1990s and early 2000s.
 Lopez began a working relationship with Carey's former husband, Tommy Mottola, in 1998.
 The apparent feud escalated in 2001 after a sampling controversy involving Carey's song "Loverboy" (2001) and Lopez's "I'm Real" (2001).
 (Note: Carey alleged that during the recording process for Glitter (2001), Sony Music officials heard a sample from the 1978 Yellow Magic Orchestra song "Firecracker" that she used in the track "Loverboy" and incorporated it in Lopez's "I'm Real".
 As the latter was released before Glitter, Carey re-recorded "Loverboy" to sound distinct from "I'm Real".
 Sony denied that "I'm Real" used a stolen sample from "Loverboy".)
 Following these events, Carey responded to Lopez's comments about sleeping eight hours per night in a 2001 interview with journalist Vanessa Grigoriadis: "If I had the luxury of not actually having to sing my own songs I'd do that too."
 During an appearance on Larry King Live in 2002, Carey remarked: "There are rivalries, but I don't think she has anything to do with me.
 I mean, my whole thing is singing, writing songs ...
 It's a God-given talent I'm grateful for, her thing is something different".